It is not enough to learn about SEO practices; you must also know how to implement them.

 More importantly, once people realise that a website uses black hat SEO tactics, they can report it as spam.
 Hence, it alerts the search engine and prevents users from logging into the site.

 How To Identify A Black Hat SEO?

-Now that you know about the consequences of using black hat SEO, you might want to learn about identifying a shady website.
+Now that you know the consequences of using black hat SEO, you might want to learn about identifying a shady website.
 In our experience, we have noticed certain tell-tale signs that indicate wrongdoing.

 1. Keyword Stuffing